sgadavi3/nfd_self-medication/paper2/readme.md

-Details on software used for paper 'Using loyalty card records and machine learning to understand how self-medication purchasing behaviours vary seasonally in England, 2012–2014'.
-The research also uses secure data which can be applied for via the Consumer Data Research Centre (cdrc.ac.uk).
+Details for research paper 'Using loyalty card records and machine learning to understand how self-medication purchasing behaviours vary seasonally in England, 2012–2014'.
+The research  uses secure data which can be applied for via the Consumer Data Research Centre (cdrc.ac.uk).
 Contained here are the details of data and packages used.
-As secure data is used this documents only details the packages used, as the exact code is protected by and NDA.
+As secure data is used this documents only details the packages used, as the exact code is protected by NDA.

 # Data
 Secure data can be applied for (and metadata is available): https://data.cdrc.ac.uk/product/high-street-retailer-data

-Open license data are available:
+Other data:
 - National Statistics Postcode Lookup: https://data.gov.uk/dataset/7ec10db7-c8f4-4a40-8d82-8921935b4865/national-statistics-postcode-lookup-uk
 - Index of Access to Healthy Assets and Hazards: https://data.cdrc.ac.uk/dataset/access-to-healthy-assets-and-hazards-ahah
 - Index of Multiple Deprivation: https://www.gov.uk/government/statistics/english-indices-of-deprivation-2015